-In recent decades, the UK banking sector's support for productive investment has also declined significantly as a proportion of the sector's overall size.
-Bank lending in recent decades has increasingly favouring lending to other financial institutions and for purchasing property.
-Positive Money analysis of Bank of England data finds that as of July 2024, the stock of loans held by non-financial corporations stands at just 16.7% of total lending, or £435 billion - about half of outstanding credit compared to 2010 in inflation-adjusted terms.
+In recent decades, the UK banking sector's support for productive investment has also declined significantly as a proportion of the sector's overall size, with lending increasingly favouring lending to other financial institutions and for purchasing property.
+Positive Money's analysis of Bank of England data finds that as of July 2024, the stock of loans held by non-financial corporations stands at just 16.7% of total lending, or £435 billion - about half of outstanding credit compared to 2010 in inflation-adjusted terms.
 Outstanding mortgage lending now makes up 53.8% of all lending by commercial banks, and 24% of total lending goes to financial corporations.